pragusga25/dating/README.md

 ## API Documentation

-You can access and test the API endpoints using Postman at <https://posdada.xyz>.
+You can access and test the API endpoints using Postman at <[Dating Simulator API](https://documenter.getpostman.com/view/16401831/2sA3s9CTEd)>.

 ## Notes